SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-implement-a-data-streaming-solution-with-azure-streaming-analytics.md

 ---
 title: "Implement a Data Streaming Solution with Azure Streaming Analytics"
-excerpt: "Learn the concepts of event processing and streaming data and how this applies to Azure Stream Analytics.
-You will then set up a stream analytics job to stream data, and learn how to manage and monitor a running job."
+excerpt: "In this learning path, discover Azure Stream Analytics streaming data, the concepts of event processing, and integration of Internet of Things (IoT) devices."
 type: collection
 price: Free
 length: PT1H14M